mattmathis/safeCC/draft-mathis-tsvwg-safecc.md

 ## Maintain queue headroom

 Individual flows do not keep queues pegged at full even if the queues are substantially smaller than minRTT\*maxBW.
 When there is queue full, CC should reduce its window enough to create some small headroom to prevent locking out new flows

+## Bound control frequency

+Control frequency scales with 1/rtt but is insensitive to data rate.

+## Monotonic response
+The CCA should have monotonic response to all congestion signals that it responds to (loss, marks, delay, etc) otherwise it will have multiple stable operating points for the same network conditions.
+It would be likely to exhibit stable pathologies such as latecomer (dis)advantage.

 ## Balanced probe size